wp-media/backwpup/readme.txt

 [You can find a detailed tutorial in the BackWPup documentation.](http://docs.backwpup.com/article/118-install-backwpup)

 == Changelog ==
+= Version 3.5.1 =
+Release Date: May 23, 2018

+* Fixed: call to a member function close() on null
+* Fixed: Cannot use object of type WP_Error as array
+* Fixed: Can't use function return value in write context
+* Fixed: Compatibility with PHP 5.3
+* Fixed: Decreased size of plugin by purging unneeded files

 = Version 3.5.0 =
 Release Date: May 16, 2018